 Many fruits are considered "superfruits" or "superfoods."
 In many cases this is more click bait or a sales trick.
 However, there is one fruit that apparently really seems to standout: Kiwis.
 Jeff Nippard was one of the first who described this in his excellent Youtube video.
 In this article I describe the many health benefits of kiwis.
+Read more about Jeff in my article a Revolution In The Fitness Industry.

 What Are the Benefits of Kiwis?